 Trade decisions our government make now could have catastrophic or catalytic consequences.
 That’s why it’s crucial we educate our MPs as they have the power to scrutinise proposals, protect producers and ensure we secure the best deal for everyone through negotiations that are transparent and accountable.
 Email your MP now and educate them on what’s at stake.

 Send them our briefing on Brexit and its trade implications

 and request that they write to the International Trade Secretary, Liam Fox and ask how he will ensure the UK delivers fairer trade.
-If you're organising an event for Fairtrade Fortnight 2017, why not use this as an opportunity to invite your MP along too?

 Your address (so we can find your MP, and so they know you live in their constituency)